Marcel3245/Path-Planning-in-ROS-2-for-Industrial-Robotics_Bachelor-s-thesis/README.md

     # Clone the project code into the src directory
     git clone https://github.com/Marcel3245/Path-Planning-in-ROS-2-for-Industrial-Robotics_Bachelor-s-thesis.git .

+    # Install the dependencies
+    cd ~/ros2_ws/
+    rosdep install --from-paths . --ignore-src --rosdistro $ROS_DISTRO

     # Build the workspace (using the alias defined above)
     build
     ```

     The `build` command will compile the packages in your `src` directory.
 Once it completes successfully, your workspace is set up and ready.

+## Run the Program

+    To launch the complete system, use the following ROS 2 command from your workspace root:

+    ```bash
+    cd ~/ros2_ws/

+    ros2 launch mycobot_mtc run.launch.py
+    ```

+**Upon execution, three windows should open:**

+    1. Gazebo: The simulation environment showing the UR5 and workspace.
+    2. RViz: The 3D visualization interface for monitoring the robot and planning scene.
+    3. OpenCV Camera View: A window displaying the processed camera feed.

+**Within the RViz window, you will find two interactive buttons:**

+    1. Spawn Workpieces: Click this button to add six green workpiece objects into the designated storage area within the simulation.
+    2. Run MTC: Press this button to initiate the MoveIt Task Constructor (MTC) process.
+MTC will search for possible collision-free trajectories to move a workpiece.

+The system is configured to find a specific number of trajectories (as defined in the code).
+If the MTC search is successful, the UR5 manipulator will automatically execute the trajectory determined to be the "cheapest" based on predefined cost metrics (also configured in the code).
+You can observe the robot's movement and the simulated workpiece transfer from the start to the target storage within the Gazebo simulation window, reflecting the planned real-world behavior.